 I also worked on Reboot.FCC.gov, which was the FCC’s attempt to modernize its web presence in 2009 before the current redesigned website went live.
 I worked on Reboot from concept to completion wearing multiple hats.
 I participated in conceptualizing, prototyping and mainly worked on coding the font-end.
 I also participated in Information Architecture and implementing and customizing UserVoice.com, a 3rd party discussion platform.
 Reboot.FCC.gov was also the first site where the FCC used Liferay, a Java-based CMS, for a major project.
 It was a wonderful experience to be a part of that.

 In March of 2011 I decided to try my entrepreneurial wings again and became an independent web developer.
-It’s been a wonderful experience; I’ve worked with clients both in DC area as well as Finland.
+It’s been a wonderful experience; I’ve worked with clients both in the US as well as Finland.
 Since then I’ve worked solely through my own company Mukava, LLC.
 Mukava is a Finnish word that means “nice” or “pleasant.”
 I chose that name because I love what I do.

-Outside work I enjoy ice-hockey (Let’s go, Caps!), working out, and riding around DC on my Vespa LX 150.
-I live in Brightwood neighborhood of DC with my lovely wife Jenn and our beagle-basset mix Logan, who stars on our project of a website We the Beagle.
+Outside work I enjoy ice-hockey (Let’s go, Caps!), working out, and going for long walks in Rock Creek Park.
+I live in Brightwood neighborhood of DC with my lovely wife Jenn and our beagle-basset mix Logan, who is slowly working on his own website We the Beagle.

-I wake up happy every day knowing I love what I do and live in the coolest city in the world – and then go cruise it on my Vespa.
+I wake up happy every day knowing I love what I do and live in the coolest city in the world.